jbts/RayTracer/docs/scene_file.md

 # Scene Files

-A *scene file* is a .txt file that tells the raytracer about the scene it should trace.
+A *scene file* is a .txt file that tells the ray tracer about the scene it should trace.
 It contains information about the geometry in the scene, like triangles and spheres, and also information about the camera, output image, and other related things.
 Much of the structure of these files comes from Dr. Guy.